ChristopherTsh/09_intro_to_css_frameworks/README.md

 "flex items-center justify-between"
 (footer is set to flex items are centered and justify in between)

+adding a new div for the icon , and changing sm:col-span-2  to sm:col-span-3 so my code can also contain icon ,

 Resize the Browser:
 the project is tested for resizing the browser window and observing how the layout adapts to different sizes and everything works well